vtsr60/backend-php-test/README.md

 Extra tasks:
 - Fix any bugs you may find.
 - Fix any security issues you may find.
-- Adding a few unit tests to show us that you undersatnd how they work is a bonus.
+- Adding a few unit tests to show us that you understand how they work is a bonus.

 ### Documentation
 This app use Silex, a  micro-framework based on the Symfony2 Components.